apache/maven-wrapper/maven-wrapper-plugin/src/site/markdown/usage.md

 Maven Version
 -------------
 By default the plugin will assume the same version as the Maven runtime (calling `mvn -v`).
 But you can pick a different version.
-Either call `mvn wrapper:wrapper -DmavenVersion=x`, where x is any valid Apache Maven Release, see https://search.maven.org/artifact/org.apache.maven/apache-maven
+Either call `mvn wrapper:wrapper -Dmaven=x`, where x is any valid Apache Maven Release, see https://search.maven.org/artifact/org.apache.maven/apache-maven
 Another option is adjust the `distributionUrl` in `.mvn/wrapper/maven-wrapper.properties`

 Debugging